 This is a good scripture to pray over yourself.

-“Lord, I pray out of your glorious abundance, you’ll strengthen me with you power on the inside through the Holy Spirit” Do you see what I did?
+“Lord, I pray out of your glorious abundance, you’ll strengthen me with your power on the inside through the Holy Spirit.”
+Do you see what I did?

 Final thought: I love you and more importantly, God loves you so much.
 He hasn’t forgotten you, nor will He ever.